Rengeten1/ESP32-webserver/README.md

 git clone https://github.com/Rengeten1/esp32-webserver.git
 ```

-Open either vscode and click open project.
+Open VScode and click open project.

+Choose the cloned directory.

+Change the password and SSID.

-Then build, upload and done.
+Then build, upload and done!